AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/upgrade-xml-documentation.md

 Peform the following steps to install the version package:

 1. Install the version package on which you want to upgrade.
-1. You can choose to HIT the trigger to start the translation map upgrade job.
+1. You can choose to hit the trigger to start the translation map upgrade job.
 For details, see [Enable trigger of script via a Servlet](#enable-trigger-of-script-via-a-servlet).

 1. After you complete the package installation, wait for the following message in the logs: